What! There Are TWO Love Stories in Agra?

 A woman in love

-She was super intelligent, and she had control of the richest empire in the world.
+This was a woman who was super intelligent, and had control of the richest empire in the world.
 She could have strategised anything she wanted.
 What did she do?

 She actively supported her husband’s rule, made him look a better emperor than he was, stayed through his addictions.
 She adopted his child Shah Jahan and grandchild, and went to war to rescue her husband.
 And when he died far from home and was buried in Lahore, she built her own tomb there, so that she would be buried near him.
 Not in this one with her family.